mitrefccace/fendesk/README.md

 1. The location of the SSL key and certificate can be specified in the config.json by using the https:certificate and https:private_key parameters in the form of folder/file (e.g., ssl/mycert.pem and ssl/mykey.pem)
 1. Additional information can be found in the ACE Direct Platform Release document

+### App Configuration

+1. To use this with the esb, the esb must recognize this requester/submitter id: *12223334444*.

 ### Getting Started

 1. Clone this repository